CylonicRaider/LeetQuest/client/assets/audio/music/README.md

 # Background music

-All of the music in BrowserQuest comes from
-[CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) sources.
+All of the music in LeetQuest/BrowserQuest comes from [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) sources.

 -   [Aaron Krogh](https://soundcloud.com/aaron-anderson-11):